Will Drinking More Water Cure My Acne?

 Drinking Water to Keep Skin Hydrated

-There’s no doubt that dehydration affects the skin.
+There’s no doubt that dehydration affects the skin1.
 When the entire body is in a fluid deficit, the skin turns ash-colored.
-Shrinking of tissues below the skin cause it to shrivel and wrinkle.
+Shrinking of tissues below the skin cause it to shrivel and wrinkle2.
 The skin becomes so loose that the contents of pores can just fall out—as the dehydrated person approaches death.
 Dehydration might resolve acne, but it also can bring about the end of life.

 If Drinking Water Doesn’t Moisturize Your Skin, What Does?